Pixel-Master/File-Find/README.md

 ## FAQ
 Q: **What is File Find and how does it work?**

-A: File Find is an open-source macOS Utility, that makes it easy to find files.
+A: File Find is an open-source Utility for macOS, Windows and Linux , that makes it easy to find files.
 To search fill in the filters you need and leave the filters you don't need empty.

 Q: **Why does File Find sometimes freeze?**